How to Add and Subtract Integers? (+FREE Worksheet!)

 - How to Solve Integers and Absolute Value Problems

-Step by step guide to add and subtract integers
+Step-by-step guide to adding and subtracting integers

-Integers include: zero, counting numbers, and the negative of the counting numbers. \(\{… , – \ 3, – \ 2, – \ 1, 0, 1, 2, 3 , …\} \)
+Integers include zero, counting numbers, and the negative of the counting numbers. \(\{… , – \ 3, – \ 2, – \ 1, 0, 1, 2, 3 , …\} \)

 Addition of integers: